tofergregg/baby-feeding/README.md

  - `log-feed.py`
  - `speek-feeding.js`

+2. Change the name in `babyname.txt` to your baby's name.

-2. Make sure that you have [google-home-notifier](https://github.com/noelportugal/google-home-notifier) installed, and have set up the [Google Cloud service with Google Translate](https://cloud.google.com).
+3. Make sure that you have [google-home-notifier](https://github.com/noelportugal/google-home-notifier) installed, and have set up the [Google Cloud service with Google Translate](https://cloud.google.com).

-3. The `cgi-bin` directory should be set up so that the web server can write a file to the directory.
+4. The `cgi-bin` directory should be set up so that the web server can write a file to the directory.

-4. You must forward the port on your router to allow the Raspberry Pi webserver to have a web-facing port.
+5. You must forward the port on your router to allow the Raspberry Pi webserver to have a web-facing port.

-5. Set up two [IFTTT](https://ifttt.com) services, as follows:
+6. Set up two [IFTTT](https://ifttt.com) services, as follows:

 First service: